-Federal and state governments require that each college have standards of satisfactory academic progress (SAP) for determining continued eligibility for student financial aid.
-SAP standards measure both the quantity and quality of course work completed.
+Federal and state governments require that each college have Standards of Satisfactory Academic Progress (SAP) for determining continued eligibility for student financial aid.
+SAP standards measure both the qualitative and quantitative progress of coursework completed.
 SAP includes the following three elements: grade point average, course completion rate and maximum time frame.
 SAP is reviewed at the end of each payment period.

-Grade Point Average – The Satisfactory Academic Progress policy contains a qualitative component which requires that undergraduate students maintain a 2.0 grade point average by the end of their first year of full time study (24-30 credit hours of coursework).
+Grade Point Average – The Satisfactory Academic Progress policy contains a qualitative component which requires that undergraduate students maintain a 2.0 grade point average by the end of their first year of full-time study (24-30 credit hours of coursework).
 A cumulative 2.0 grade point average must be maintained from that point forward.
-Students who entered CUC prior to the Fall 2010 semester will follow the standards from the University Catalog that was in effect for the year they entered.

-Probation Status - Students who do not meet the standards of satisfactory academic progress will be on Probation status for his/her next term of attendance.
-During the probation period, the student is still allowed to receive their need-based financial aid.
-Certain merit scholarships, which require the student to maintain a specified grade point average, may still be affected.
+Financial Aid Warning Status: Students who do not meet the standards of satisfactory academic progress will be on Warning Status for his/her next term of attendance.
+During this period, the student is still allowed to receive their federal/state/institutional financial aid.
+Certain merit scholarships, which require the student to maintain a specified grade point average, may be affected.

-Disqualification Status – Students who fail to meet the standards of satisfactory academic progress after a semester on probation will become disqualified from receiving further financial assistance from federal, state and/or Concordia funds.
+Financial Aid Disqualification Status: Students who fail to meet the standards of satisfactory academic progress after a semester on probation will become disqualified from receiving further financial assistance from federal, state and/or Concordia-Chicago funds.
 This includes eligibility for grants, student loans, parent loans, CUC need-based and merit scholarships and CUC faculty/staff waivers.

 Appeal for Reinstatement of Financial Assistance: